-Pueyrredón 1101 Building / Pablo Gagliardo
+Pueyrredón 1101 Building / Estudio Pablo Gagliardo

 -

-CollaboratorsSebastián Larpin, Lucía Galfione, Betiana Ferrero
+- Collaborators:Sebastián Larpin, Lucía Galfione, Betiana Ferrero

-From the architect.
+Text description provided by the architects.
 Residential building located at the intersection of two tree-lined and busy streets, a few meters from the main avenues and university centers of the city of Rosario, with an ideal environment for young people and students.
 The corner land, with north and west orientation, and the city regulations allow the total occupation of the lot, ventilating all the rooms to the two fronts.

 Its structure, made of seen concrete shuttering with wooden boards, allows a pattern of empty and full, generating double heights and cross visuals that besides allowing large wooden balconies, privilege the quality and the natural illumination of the interior environments.